 In some cases, this procedure may be used to get more detailed information after something abnormal has been detected by an MRI or CT scan of the head.

 This test may also be done in preparation for medical treatment (interventional radiology procedures) by way of certain blood vessels.
+For instance, this test can be part of a treatment for a stroke or to treat a brain aneurysm.

 What Abnormal Results Mean